psalaza/Linux_Shell_In_C/README.md

   commands to print when the processes are finished there is a loss of<br/>
   memory and nothing will print from the array.
 This is most likely a<br/>
   pointer issue we did not have enough time to fix.
+  4) Double piping not implemented.
+Found out how to do it at the last minute, but with minor seq faults and did not have time to fix.
+  5) some pipes print as should, others for example, when "wc" is included (one example being: "ls | wc"), the result does not print until user exits the program.
+After the program ends, then the wc result prints.